dart-lang/site-www/src/content/libraries/async/async-await.md

 ```

 As shown in following two examples,
-operates in a similar way to synchronous code.
+it operates like synchronous code.

 #### Example: asynchronous functions